96boards/documentation/ConsumerEdition/CE-Extras/DockerCE.md

 You should see that you’re in an Ubuntu image rather than the Debian Stretch host.
 Exiting the shell kills and removes the container.
 You can launch the same image several times with docker run to have several independent containers.

-Here are two Ubuntu docker containers running on this Dragonboard example.
+Here are two Ubuntu docker containers running on this 96Boards example.
 The following command will list all running containers and their status:

 `$ sudo docker ps`